-- pipe\handle the handle identifying the specific pipe as derived from the unique combination of the HDL scope and the pipe ID (see section 5.8.3) - notify callback the name of the user callback function being registered. - notify context the user-defined context object to be passed to the function whenever it is called. - callback\threshold the user-defined callback threshold that must be met whenever the function is called. - callback\threshold = 0: When a callback function is registered with callback\threshold = 0, it corresponds to a persistent static callback. - Persistent: The callback function remains valid until it is explicitly de-registered by calling scemi pipe clear notify callback as described below. - Static Condition: The callback function is invoked called by the infrastructure only when pipe notification occurs as dictated by the pipe state diagram in Section 5.8.5.1.4 - callback\threshold > 0: When a callback function is registered with callback\threshold > 0, it corresponds to a one-time dynamic callback. - One-time: The callback function remains valid only until it is invoked or it is explicitly de-registered by calling scemi\pipe\clear\notify\callback.
-Once invoked, the callback function is implicitly de-registered. - Dynamic Condition: The callback function is invoked by the infrastructure only when the callback\threshold condition is met or when an output pipe is flushed.
+- pipe_handle the handle identifying the specific pipe as derived from the unique combination of the HDL scope and the pipe ID (see section 5.8.3) - $\bullet \quad {\tt notify_callback} \ \hbox{- the name of the user callback function being registered}.$ - notify_context the user-defined context object to be passed to the function whenever it is called. - callback_threshold the user-defined callback threshold that must be met whenever the function is called. - callback_threshold = 0: When a callback function is registered with callback_threshold = 0, it corresponds to a persistent static callback.

+- Persistent: The callback function remains valid until it is explicitly de-registered by calling scemi_pipe_clear_notify_callback as described below. - Static Condition: The callback function is invoked called by the infrastructure only when pipe notification occurs as dictated by the pipe state diagram in Section 5.8.5.1.4 - callback_threshold > 0: When a callback function is registered with callback_threshold > 0, it corresponds to a one-time dynamic callback. - One-time: The callback function remains valid only until it is invoked or it is explicitly de-registered by calling scemi_pipe_clear_notify_callback.
+Once invoked, the callback function is implicitly de-registered. - Dynamic Condition: The callback function is invoked by the infrastructure only when the callback threshold condition is met or when an output pipe is flushed.
 This allows an application to dynamically specify the minimal or ideal condition when the callback should be invoked.
 The infrastructure is not required to invoke the callback function immediately upon meeting the threshold condition and is allowed to delay the callback until the next pipe notification.
-For an input pipe, dynamic callback can occur whenever scemi\pipe\c\can\send() >= callback\threshold.
-For an output pipe, dynamic callback can occur whenever scemi\pipe\c\can\receive() >= callback\threshold or when the pipe is flushed.
-For example, if an application wants to receive 10 elements from an immediate output pipe with buffer size = 50, it can simply register a dynamic callback function with callback\threshold = 10.
+For an input pipe, dynamic callback can occur whenever scemi_pipe_c_can_send() >= callback_threshold.
+For an output pipe, dynamic callback can occur whenever scemi_pipe_c_can_receive() >= callback threshold or when the pipe is flushed.
+For example, if an application wants to receive 10 elements from an immediate output pipe with buffer size = 50, it can simply register a dynamic callback function with callback threshold = 10.
 This gives the infrastructure freedom to invoke the callback once the pipe contains 10 elements, which can occur before pipe notification of a filled or flushed pipe.
 When the callback threshold is met prior to pipe notification threshold, there is a range of time when the callback can be invoked.
 The exact time of callback can vary from implementation to implementation, but must be repeatable.
-To ensure identical implementation-independent callback timing, callback threshold should be set to the notification threshold of the pipe.
+To ensure identical implementation-independent callback timing, callback_threshold should be set to the notification_threshold of the pipe.

-The return value of scemi\pipe\set\notify\callback is a notify callback handle that uniquely identifies the callback.
+The return value of scemi_pipe_set_notify_callback is a notify callback handle that uniquely identifies the callback.
 Any number of callbacks can be registered for each pipe.
-On notify events, if more than one callback is eligible to be called (as determined by the callback\threshold argument), the eligible callbacks will be called in the order of registration.
+On notify events, if more than one callback is eligible to be called (as determined by the callback_threshold argument), the eligible callbacks will be called in the order of registration.